Trust can be costly and dangerous

-In addition, we audit every invoice for the correct labor rate, compliance to the contract, and validity and we negotiate any disputes for you directly with the vendor.
+In addition, we perform elevator audits on every invoice for the correct labor rate, compliance to the contract, and validity and we negotiate any disputes for you directly with the vendor.
 We audit every proposal for a correct and complete scope and fair market value.

 It would be great to just be able to trust that your elevator service contractor was doing all the right things to see to it that your equipment runs as it should and all the preventative maintenance is done correctly.
 Unfortunately, the data proves otherwise.
 It is a very rare occasion when we complete a contract analysis and find the vendor performing above 50% of the contract deliverables.
 So, we say at AuditMate, verify the work and validate the data.